 The NRA registration is a separate process, but a tourist license may be required depending on your region before you can legally rent out.
 We recommend securing both.

 An annual report of your rental activity — including check-in and check-out dates, number of guests, and the type of rental — that must be submitted digitally each year between February and March.
+The NRUA (Número de Registro Único de Alquiler) is a mandatory, annual Spanish declaration for short-term housing rentals, which from 2025 must be submitted to the National Property Registry (Registro de la Propiedad)

 You should check your homeowners' association (comunidad de propietarios) statutes.
 They can restrict or prohibit short-term rentals with a majority vote at the annual meeting, and may impose a fee increase of up to 20%.